-The vision has been brought to life with the opening of clinics for the Ohio State Wexner Medical Center Comprehensive Transplant Center at Mercy Health facilities throughout Ohio including:
+The vision has been brought to life with the openings of The Ohio State University Wexner Medical Center Transplant Care at Mercy Health facilities throughout Ohio including:

-Mercy Health – St. Rita’s Medical Center in Lima, Ohio, provides pre-transplant evaluation and education for kidney, liver, heart and lung transplantation, expanding to heart transplants in the near future.
+Mercy Health – St. Rita’s Medical Center in Lima, Ohio, provides pre-transplant evaluation and education for kidney, liver and lung transplantation, expanding to heart transplants in the near future.

-The Jewish Hospital – Mercy Health in Cincinnati, Ohio, provides pre-transplant evaluation and education for liver transplantation (expanding care for heart and lung transplants at a later date)
+The Jewish Hospital – Mercy Health in Cincinnati, Ohio, provides pre-transplant evaluation and education for liver transplantation (expanding care for lung and heart transplants)

 The clinics allow patients to get pre-transplant evaluation and education close to home.
 Organ transplant surgery and specialized testing will continue at The Ohio State Wexner Medical Center in Columbus.

-The clinics are staffed by The Ohio State Wexner Medical Center’s transplant team, leveraging the expertise of 53 years of transplant care and more than 10,500 solid organ transplants.
+The clinics are staffed by The Ohio State Wexner Medical Center’s transplant team, leveraging the expertise of 54 years of transplant care and nearly 11,000 solid organ transplants.